 1. Determine the Purpose of Your Sales Reports

-- Is the purpose of your sales report to identify high-level sales trends you need to address before they become major problems?
+- Is the purpose of our sales report to identify high-level sales trends we need to address before they become major problems?

-- Is the purpose to focus on daily sales activities like the number of phone calls made, proposals sent, or demos conducted to hold sales teams accountable?
+- Do we want to focus on daily sales activities, like the number of phone calls made, proposals sent, or demos conducted, to hold sales teams accountable?

-- Do you want to create leaderboards that motivate your sales team?
+- Are you interested in creating leaderboards that help motivate and inform your sales team?

 - Do you want sales executives or business owners to see which campaigns or products are most successful so they can better understand market share?

-The nature of your sales reports will depend on who’s using them.
+Once you’ve established the purpose of your sales reports, you want to tie in who will be using them.
 For instance, a sales manager focused on sales activities and deals in the pipeline will want a call report showing the number of calls and a pipeline report showing deals in the pipeline and probability to close.
-On the other hand, a CEO trying to decide if she should invest marketing dollars in a particular product may want a report showing quarterly sales by product, to aid with sales forecasting.
+On the other hand, a CEO trying to decide if she should invest a portion of the marketing budget in a particular product may want a report showing quarterly sales by product to aid with sales forecasting.

 4. Determine the Scope of Your Sales Reports

-Determine what you will or will not include in your sales reports, such as the period of time your reports are covering, the product line, or the sales team you are doing sales reporting for.
+Next, establish what you will and will not include in your sales reports, such as the period of time your reports are covering, the product line, or the sales team members included in each report.
 This information should support the sales report purpose you identified in step one and the user you identified in step three.

-Where it makes sense, incorporate information from your sales plans and KPIs like sales quotas into your sales reports.
-You do this by showing actual sales compared to sales goals.
+Where it makes sense, include information from your sales plans and key performance indicators (KPIs) such as sales quotas into your sales reports.
+You can do this by showing actual sales compared to sales goals.
 Many sales managers must explain to business owners or company executives why there is a significant variance from quota.
-Including this information in your sales report along with an explanation will help them make business decisions while saving everyone time.
+Including this information in your sales report along with an explanation will help them make critical business decisions.

-Once you understand the purpose, scope, and audience of your sales report, you must decide on the layout or how the information will be displayed.
-For instance, a leaderboard showing revenue and number of deals closed may be best displayed with a horizontal bar chart for each salesperson.
-Or a product mix report may be better organized using pie charts showing percentage of sales with written explanations of comparisons between quarters.
+Once you understand the purpose, scope, and audience of your sales report, decide how the information will be displayed.
+For instance, a leaderboard showing revenue and number of deals closed could be best displayed with a horizontal bar chart for each salesperson.
+Or, a product mix report may be better organized using pie charts showing the percentage of sales with written explanations of comparisons between quarters.

-If you’re a sales manager creating a sales report for yourself to track daily calls or number of quotes, or similar sales analytic, you may want to use a bar chart showing daily trends.
-If you’re creating it for the CEO who’s deciding if she should spend marketing dollars on a particular product, she may want to see a pie chart showing percentage of sales by product.
-Identifying who’s using your sales reports will inform how you create them.
+If you are a sales manager creating a sales report for yourself to track daily calls, the number of quotes, or similar sales analytics, you may want to use a bar chart showing daily trends.
+If you’re creating it for the CEO who’s deciding if she should spend marketing dollars on a particular product, she may want to see a pie chart showing the percentage of sales by product.
+Identifying who will use your sales reports will inform how you create them.

 Tools for Creating Sales Reports

 If you’re technologically savvy, you may choose to develop a computer program to track and create sales reports.
-However, the primary tools used in sales reporting for small businesses are Microsoft Excel, Google Sheets, or CRMs with sales reporting features with each offering their own distinct benefits and drawbacks.
+However, the primary tools used in sales reporting for small businesses are Microsoft Excel, Google Sheets, or CRMs with sales reporting features that offer their own distinct benefits (along with potential drawbacks).

 Microsoft Excel or Google Sheets

-Microsoft Excel or Google Sheets both allow you to create sales reports based on sales data entered.
-The advantage of using either Excel or Google Sheets is that the cost is minimal and they can be easy to customize.
-The disadvantage to using either of these programs is that you or someone in your company will have to set up your sales reporting and data capture process, spreadsheets, and formulas from scratch and manually maintain the reports continuously.
+Microsoft Excel and Google Sheets both allow you to create sales reports based on the sales data you enter.
+The advantage of using either Excel or Google Sheets is that the cost is minimal and they are easy to customize.
+The disadvantage to using either of these programs is that someone will have to set up your sales reporting and data capture process, spreadsheets, and formulas from scratch and manually maintain the reports continuously.

-Full-featured CRMs like Freshsales offer a wide variety of sales reports that are already created or that you can customize.
-Because Freshsales houses and tracks everything from deal size to daily tasks, you can create a wide variety of reports ranging from sales activity reports to closed deals and revenue reports, giving you insights to sales performance throughout your sales lifecycle.
-Check-out Freshsales to try their robust reporting features.
+- Freshsales: This CRM houses and tracks everything from deal size to daily tasks, so you can create a wide variety of reports ranging from sales activity reports to closed deals and revenue reports, giving you insights to sales performance throughout your sales life cycle.

 Sales Reports to Include in Your Dashboard